Plate 6, St Mary’s Abbey, York

 Detail of Cotman’s original with blank areas

-On the whole, however, most of Bohn’s interventions do seem to have been positive.
-Here he intervened more extensively in the blank areas of the columns and masonry, just to add discrete areas of shading to add the semblance of work, thought and finish, and also brushed away the various smuts and scratches that accumulated through inexperienced handling of the plate.
+On the whole, however, most of Bohn’s interventions do seem to have been mostly positive.
+Here he intervened in the blank areas of the columns and masonry to add areas of shading to increase the impression of work, thought and finish, and he also burnished away the various smuts and scratches that accumulated through Cotman’s inexperienced handling of the plate.

 Detail of H.G.Bohn’s 1838 version, with added shading

 These refinements do make Cotman’s 1811 plate seem unfinished.
-Cotman was presumably conscious of this, but too technically inexperienced to trust himself to reground and re-etch the plate for reasonable fear of losing everything that he had achieved in it thus far.
-He was probably right.
-We will hear of at least one catastrophe in relation to a later effort.
+Cotman was presumably conscious of this shortcoming, but too technically inexperienced to trust himself to reground and re-etch the plate.
+To do so would be to risk losing everything that he had achieved in it thus far.
+We will hear of exactly such a catastrophe in relation to a later effort of St Botolph’s, Colchester (Plate 24).

-As the series developed Cotman sent prepublication copies to his Yorkshire friend Francis Cholmeley of Brandsby.
-Cholmeley was assiduous in showing them to booksellers and acquaintances to drum up subscribers.
+As the series developed Cotman sent prepublication copies to his Yorkshire friend Francis Cholmeley of Brandsby Hall, near York.
+Cholmeley was assiduous in showing the various plates to York booksellers and acquaintances to drum up subscribers.
 Although he does not mention St Mary’s specifically, he does comment ‘by the dates you improve as you go on.
 There is a want of delicacy and effect I think in some of the earlier ones, particularly some of the gothic arches’ (Letter of 24 February 1811, quoted Cotman in the North, 2005, p.162).
 On 16 April he advised: ‘The only thing I could wish otherwise now (and perhaps I am wrong) is that you would put in skies in order to give the whole more the appearance of a finished piece’ (p.163).
 Cotman must have been well aware of the necessity of skies; in the Birmingham watercolour of St Mary’s, indeed in pretty much all his work in watercolour up to now, it provided, as Constable recognised, ‘the chief organ of sentiment’.
-It was only in the later plates, however, that he felt confident enough to add a sky.
+It was only in the later plates of this series, however, that he felt confident enough to add a sky.
 The earliest is St Botolph’s Priory, Colchester, dated 20 February 1811, but as we will see that only succeeded after the first attempt was ruined.

 Cotman must have been all-too-aware of his failures, imperfections and hesitations, but let the record stand.
-In one way it makes the series all the more valuable: A document of coming to grips with a medium.
-A record of a process, and indeed of a struggle, calculated as he said ‘to shew talent’ and to demonstrate ability grappling with adversity.
-Like many artists of the period, he is offering a book of drawing, but unlike the others, his is frankly confessional, and its exposure of the creative process all the more intimate as a result.
-Perhaps his real manifesto is in the smallest detail.
-The draftsman’s roll; the stocks made out with painstaking care, the very instruments that he staked his livelihood on mastering.
+This makes the series all the more valuable as a document of a struggle of coming to grips with a medium.
+A record of a process calculated as he said ‘to shew talent’.
+Like many artists of the period, he is offering a book of drawing, but unlike the others, his is frankly confessional, and in his exposure of the trials and tribulations of his own creative process all the more intimate as a result.
+Sometimes, we may also find that his smallest details can hint at his core concerns.
+Here we might finish by noticing the care invested in one such incidental detail.
+On the ground behind the artist we can make out a draftsman’s roll.
+This is a leather strip with pouches into which he could slip his pencils and gravers and perhaps brushes.
+Their stocks are made out with painstaking care, the very instruments on the mastery of which his whole livelihood was staked.

 Summary of known states: